Information About Cisco CleanAir

 Cisco CleanAir is a solution designed to proactively manage the challenges of a shared wireless spectrum.
 It allows you to see all the users of a shared spectrum (both native devices and foreign interferers).
 It also enables the network to act upon this information.
 For example, you can manually remove the interfering device, or the system can automatically change the channel away from the interference.
 CleanAir provides spectrum management and Radio Frequency (RF) visibility.

-A Cisco CleanAir system consists of CleanAir-enabled access points.
-These access points collect information about all the devices that operate in the industrial, scientific, and medical (ISM) bands, identify and evaluate the information as a potential interference source, and forward it to the embedded wireless controller.
-The controller embedded wireless controller controls the access points.
+A Cisco CleanAir system consists of CleanAir-enabled access points and Cisco Catalyst 9800 Series Wireless Controller .
+These access points collect information about all the devices that operate in the industrial, scientific, and medical (ISM) bands, identify and evaluate the information as a potential interference source, and forward it to the controller .
+The controller controls the access points and displays the interference devices.

 For every device operating in the unlicensed band, Cisco CleanAir provides information about what it is, how it is impacting your wireless network, and what actions you or your network should take.
-It simplifies RF.
+It simplifies RF so that you do not have to be an RF expert.

 Wireless LAN systems operate in unlicensed 2.4-GHz and 5-GHz ISM bands.
 Many devices, such as microwave ovens, cordless phones, and Bluetooth devices also operate in these bands and can negatively affect the Wi-Fi operations.